 LEAP remains dedicated to fostering a close working relationship with METCO.
 We have combined forces to provide the Lincoln students from town and from Boston with monthly field trips.
-These trips include walking along the Black Heritage Trail in Boston and apple picking.
+These trips include walking along the Black Heritage Trail in Boston, Roller Kingdom, and The Kroc Center.
 LEAP also hosts monthly "stay and play" visits for Boston children who would like to spend the afternoon with a friend while under the supervision of LEAP staff.
 In the past school year, student participation has seen a drastic increase with as many as 65 METCO students attending these activities on a monthly basis.